 If an employee is unable to report to work, or if an employee will arrive late, the employee must contact the office to inform staff and the Executive Director of their situation.
-The Executive Director should be given as much time as possible to arrange for someone else to cover the position until the employee arrives.
-If the employee knows in advance that they will need to be late or absent, the employee is required to request, in writing, this time off directly from the Executive Director.

-Tardy employees should indicate when they expect to arrive for work.
 If the employee is unable to call in because of an illness, emergency, or some other reason, they should arrange to have someone call for them.

-When out of the office due to illness, vacation, or personal appointments, an out-of-office form needs to be filled out by the employee and approved by the Executive Director.
-If an employee knows ahead of time that they will be out, the form should be completed in advance.
+When out of the office due to illness, vacation, or personal appointments or if the employee knows in advance that they will need to be late or absent, time-off request must be submitted by the employee and approved by the Executive Director.